Harrison Bader Preview, Player Props: Yankees vs. Tigers

-Harrison Bader -- with a slugging percentage of .121 in his past 10 games (including no homers) -- will be in action for the New York Yankees versus the Detroit Tigers, with Tarik Skubal on the hill, on August 29 at 6:40 PM ET.
+On Wednesday, Harrison Bader (.139 on-base percentage in past 10 games, 136 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Brendan White.
+First pitch is at 6:40 PM ET.

 Harrison Bader Game Info & Props vs. the Tigers